StevenGolovkine/website/content/software/denoisr/index.md

 slides: ""
 ---

-`denoisr` is a **R** package which permits to smooth (remove the noise from) functional data by, first, estimate the Hurst coefficient of the underlying generating process.
+`denoisr` is an **R**-package which permits to smooth (remove the noise from) functional data by, first, estimate the Hurst coefficient of the underlying generating process.

 Functional data to smooth should be defined on a univariate compact, but can be irregularly sampled. `denoisr` can also be used only for Hurst parameter estimation.